 Students who wish to travel during semester breaks must be enrolled full-time for the next semester, submit a Request for Travel Authorization and travel with the required documents listed here (minimum required documents).

 Students who wish to renew their visas, should visit the U.S. Department of State's website here to determine visa wait times.
-Additionally, many airlines around the world are cancelling flights to help combat the transmission of COVID-19.
-Please note that DGE staff cannot guarantee your return to the U.S.
+Please note that airlines frequently cancel flights.
+DGE staff cannot guarantee your return to the U.S.

 All students who decide to travel should carefully review the U.S. Department of State's COVID-19 Travel Restrictions and Exceptions page for information about Presidential Proclamations that may impact return to the U.S.